Jayaraman83/github-demo/Learning_github:.md

    Step 2: To commit the changed files from Staging to the Local Repository: git commit -m "Comments"

 If you have changed multiple files and move all of them to gether:
-1. To Move them to stage: commit add *
+1. To Move them to stage: git add *
-2. To Move stage to Local Repo: commit -m "Comments"
+2. To Move stage to Local Repo: git commit -m "Comments"